-The PMOC advises, though, that this is not yet a contractually enforceable schedule and that agreement still remains to be reached contractually between MTA and PLTP.
+The PMOC advises, though, that this is not yet a contractually enforceable schedule, and that MTA/PLTP contractual agreement on the schedule is not anticipated soon.
 In addition, any costs associated with schedule recovery will need to be determined and assigned responsibility.

-A copy of the summary level of the September 15, 2018 progress update of the MTA Master Schedule August 2018 is included in Appendix 8 of this report.
+A copy of the summary level of the October 15, 2018 progress update of the MTA Master Schedule is included in Appendix 8 of this report.